moekeai/lm/_posts/2013/2013-09-04-dawn-of-new-era.md

 layout:     post
 date:       2013-09-04 13:37
 title:      "The Dawn of a New Era"
+tag:        "Markdawn"
 category:   meaningful-labor
 slug:       dawn-of-new-era
 published:  true
 ---

 This article is about a man, a machine and a thousand lines of code.
 Scratch that, it's about an idea.
-This is how things begin.
+This is [how things begin](http://markdawn.com/post/1/ "Markdown social network").
 You got an idea, you work it &mdash; there's nothing else.
 My idea started way back in 2007 when I created a WordPress theme to relieve the pain of bad designed templates people had to deal with.

 Basically, all I wanted is for you to write on the web just like you write on a notebook and read what you've written just like you read a book.
 Input should be easy, output should be beautiful.
 Are you getting it?
 Easy input, beautiful output.

 My marriage with code started in November last year when I joined a local startup.
 This is how I learned Django, getting up there and working with the best.
 Then things come from themselves, using Sass, thinking about doing an alternative to Bootstrap, playing with PostgreSQL, design for interaction first, mobile at the core of the product, models, queries, views, templates and all other stuff that comes in and out of a Git repository.